 Within this project, UNICRI and INTERPOL organize annual global meetings on AI for law enforcement, conducting in-depth interviews with several law enforcement experts and other partners and hosting virtual meetings with a multi-disciplinary group of experts to identify AI use cases for law enforcement and discuss issues related to the dichotomy between the potential opportunities and challenges presented by AI, coupled with the lack of guidance tailored to the relative novel use of AI in law enforcement.

 During this process, UNICRI and INTERPOL have identified the need for developing operationally oriented support and guidance for law enforcement in the design, development and deployment of AI in a trustworthy, lawful and responsible manner and, in this regard, have undertaken the development of a “Toolkit for Responsible Artificial Intelligence Innovation in Law Enforcement”.
+The Toolkit, the development of which is funded by the European Commission DG HOME, is intended to provide guidance and support for law enforcement agencies on the development, procurement and deployment of AI in their work in a human rights compliant and ethical manner.

-Online child sexual exploitation has been growing exponentially over the last decades and has experienced a further increase during the COVID-19 pandemic.
+Online child sexual exploitation and abuse has been growing exponentially over the last decades and has experienced a further increase throughout the COVID-19 pandemic.
 Law enforcement agencies face significant challenges in combating this crime, including a high turnover of investigators, largely due to the psychological burden of reviewing the abuse material, as well as the difficulties in identifying both perpetrators and victims and the challenges posed by the global nature of the Internet and new technologies such as encryption.

 While AI tools already existing can contribute to solving these challenges, law enforcement agencies are not yet widely using them.
 Many are not aware of the potential of the AI tools or are sceptical towards the technology.
 Additionally, selecting and implementing AI tools is a complex process for which law enforcement agencies may lack the necessary knowledge and resources.